 Subpart D §1910.28(b)(9)(i)(B)

-Deadline by which employers must ensure new fixed ladders (more than 24 feet above a lower level) are equipped with a ladder safety system or personal fall arrest system.
+Date after which newly installed fixed ladders (more than 24 feet above a lower level) must include a ladder safety system or personal fall arrest system.

 Walking-Working Surfaces Solutions